-1.4.2.B.2 Apply the friend, teacher, principles of positive guardian) are ritique in giving and ecciving responses to erformances. viewing a theater work or hearing a story.
-Retell a story individually or in groups with attention to accurate sequencing.
-Demonstrate an understanding of sequence of actions through pantomime.
-Pantomime simple daily activities, including healthful practices in eating and hygiene.
-Participate in poetry and prose choral readings with group or solo response. provided.
-Pick a student to select one stuffed animal or toy from a pile you gathered before class, then place it anywhere in the circle.
-Invite the student to speak to the object as if it were the person listed on the index card in the appropriate tone of voice for the given location.
-After the student speaks, the rest of the class guesses the location of the I understand, and can explain it (e.g., thumbs up).
-I do not yet understand conversation and whom the doll or toy Peer Critique/ represents.
-Continue Assessment • represents.
-Continue until every student has a chance to speak.
-Story: Going on a Bear Hunt - Teacher reads "Going on a Bear Hunt" to students and has them mimic his voice repeating lines using appropriate voice and volume.
-Vary the pitch and volume of their voice (stylized by either stretching them out or speaking them short Assessment • When students engage in peer assessment or critique, they can use rubrics, checklists, and protocols (using technology) to focus their feedback on the criteria for the task, and should use protocols for constructive peer-to-peer cri rec per different settings (e.g. ◦ "I noticed ..." ◦ tall grass; Are there "I like the way bugs living in the grass? ... because ..."
-Is the grass "Have you 0 taller than you?
-If so, thought of ...?" o how would you move "I would like to through very tall suggest ..." grass?) are explored.
-When an action occurs in the story, they stop 3-2-1 o Students • and ask students what identify: \circ 3 the action might sound things they like to create sound discovered • 2 interesting effects.
-They model the sound and has things they noticed students mimic or \circ 1 question come up with their they own sounds.
-The still have teacher helps the children create some Alternative actions and facial Assessments expressions Journal entries . • appropriate for Self reflection volume, pitch, and Mapping ones jour style of the words, ney based on their Use technology to ٠ experience with the create a reading of "Going on a presentation Bear Hunt."
+sequence of actions through pantomime.

+- Pantomime simple daily activities, including healthful practices in eating and hygiene. - Participate in poetry and prose choral readings with group or solo response.

+appropriate voice and volume.
+Vary the pitch and volume of their voice (stylized by either stretching them out or speaking them short and punctuated) to get the students to explore vocal range.
+The different settings (e.g. tall grass; Are there bugs living in the grass?
+Is the grass taller than you?
+If so, how would you move through very tall grass?) are explored.
+When an action occurs in the story, they stop and ask students what the action might sound like to create sound effects.
+They model the sound and has students mimic or come up with their own sounds.
+The teacher helps the children create some actions and facial expressions appropriate for volume, pitch, and style of the words, based on their experience with the reading of "Going on a Bear Hunt."
 Children make sounds with their hands, feet, and voices. (e.g., rub their hands together, stomp their feet, clap, pat, whisper, vocal gibberish is encouraged to match the action).
 The audience guesses what the gestures, expression, noises, and actions mean.